electrode-io/fynpo/packages/fyn/README.md

 ### `fynlocal` mode

 What is this?
 Think [npm link], but better. `fyn` subjects local packages to the same dependency resolution logic as those from the npm registry.
-Then you can test changes to any module locally as if they were published.
+Then you can test changes to any module locally as if they were published, which basically makes your disk a npm registry.

 To enable, use the path to your local modules as semver in your package.json, or you can use the `fyn add` command.